Reading: Featured Instructional Resources

 Foundations of Reading-Meaning Skills Online Course: This is a 6-week online facilitated course that focuses on the reading components of vocabulary and comprehension.
 Participants in this course will leave with useful resources, a deeper understanding of vocabulary and comprehension skills, and experience contextualizing these skills into lessons.
 This course complements Foundations of Reading: Print Skills; however, the Print Skills online course is not a prerequisite for this course.

-Disabilities and the Adult Learner Webinar Series, Session 2: Instructional strategies for working with adults with disabilities (October 10th, 2023, 1-2:30 PM): Disabilities can occur across the lifespan, affecting academic performance, work, and daily living.
+Disabilities and the Adult Learner Webinar Series, Session 2: Instructional strategies for working with adults with disabilities (watch recording) [Program leadership can request this training using this form.]: Disabilities can occur across the lifespan, affecting academic performance, work, and daily living.
 Individuals with disabilities can have challenges with learning but can exhibit strengths in some areas.
 This session will provide instructional strategies for working with adults with disabilities, with a focus on incorporating evidence-based strategies into reading instruction.

-Purposeful Reading for English Language Learners Webinar Series: [Webinar series available upon request.]
+Purposeful Reading for English Language Learners Webinar Series: [Program leadership can request this training using this form.]
 This webinar series is designed to present standards-based instruction for preparing ELLs for purposeful reading, engaging ELLs in purposeful reading, and extending purposeful reading for ELLs and is based on activities presented during the national Standards In Action 2.0 Summer 2021 training.

-Contextualized Phonics Webinar: [Webinar available upon request.]
+Contextualized Phonics Webinar: [Program leadership can request this training using this form.]
 This webinar presents strategies for contextualizing phonics instruction when working with multilingual learners who are building their literacy skills.
 During the webinar, we discuss the components of reading and alphabetics within the context of beginning literacy instruction based on concepts and information from the science of reading.

-Teaching with the CCRS Key Shifts Webinar Series: [Webinar series available upon request.]
+Teaching with the CCRS Key Shifts Webinar Series: [Program leadership can request this training using this form.]
 This series of workshops is designed to provide evidence-based strategies for working with complexity, evidence, and knowledge.
 Each workshop focuses on a different English language arts/literacy key shift and encourages an interactive learning experience.
 Participants will engage in several activities they can take back to the classroom to help their learners interact with texts in a more meaningful way.
 The workshops are appropriate for anyone teaching reading, writing, or language skills, and last 90 minutes.

 LINCS Teaching Adults to Read Self-Paced Courses: LINCS provides two self-paced courses: Teaching Beginning & Intermediate Readers and Teaching Advanced Readers.
 Each course provides users with background information, informative readings and resources, hands-on activities, and multi-media examples of recommended assessment and instructional strategies.
 Participants will explore the components of reading and research-based strategies for assessing and teaching both native English-speaking and multilingual adults how to read.